-To install the P7888 software on your hard disk insert the P7888 installation disk and start the installation program by double clicking from the explorer SETUP
+To install the P7888 software on your hard disk insert the P7888 installation medium (CD or USB-Stick) and start the installation program setup.exe for the 32-bit software or setupx64.exe for the native 64-bit software.

-A directory called C:\P7888_1 is created on the hard disk and all P7888 and MCDWIN files are transferred to this directory.
-Drive C: is taken as default drive and \P7888_1 as default directory.
+A directory called C:\P7888 for the 32 bit software or C:\P7888(x64) for the 64 bit software is created on the hard disk and all P7888 and MCDWIN files are transferred to this directory.
+Drive C: is taken as default drive and \P7888 or \P7888(x64) as default directory.
 It is not mandatory that the P7888 operating software is located in this directory.
 You may specify another directory during the installation or may copy the files later to any other directory.